Trade with Israel

-- trade in goods – including provisions on rules of origin
+- trade in goods – including provisions on preferential tariffs, tariff rate quotas and rules of origin

 - government procurement

 Tariff rates on goods